Thriving with Nature

 Remember to stay hydrated by drinking plenty of water throughout the day, and even more if you are exercising.
 It is also vital to wear SPF sun cream when outdoors, even if the sun isn’t directly shining on you.
 Sun cream protects your skin from UV rays, which are rays from the sun that can be harmful to your skin

 If activities aren’t for you, take a book outside to read, be present and take in the sounds and smells of nature with some deep breathing exercises.
 Simply listening to birdsongs and observing animals in nature has been shown to promote wellbeing, reduce stress, improve mood, and reduce attention fatigue.
-The natural aromas from wood and plants have calming effects and reduces mental fatigue.
-(2)
+The natural aromas from wood and plants have calming effects and reduces mental fatigue (Richardson et al., 2016).

 References: